cunnie/writings/i_am_become_forever.md

 "Gates will know something is going on.
 He's already frightened — I'm not sure if that's the right word — he's been introduced to an unknown, a powerful unknown, and he doesn't know its parameters or constraints.
 He's struggling furiously to understand it.
-I don't know who the first subject was, but something must have happened, something that made Gates bring to bear a set of resources unseen in a long time."
+He's bringing to bear a set of resources unseen in a long time."

 "It didn't seem like a lot resources." said Julia.
 "A couple million dollars, a dilapidated facility in the desert — I've seen much bigger."

 "Don't mis-judge what you're seeing — this is only the tip of the iceberg.
-I was the second subject and they had me wired up all day.
+They had me wired up all day.
 And then, while I was sleeping, I somehow slipped into here."

 "Slipped?"